-CTE Education and Earnings Outcomes Percentage of students in the CTE Completer/Leaver Cohort (AY 2019-20) who achieved one of the defined mutually exclusive enrollment or earning outcomes.
-What to report: • Enrolled in Education: Number of students in the CTE cohort who were enrolled in a postsecondary institution in the first quarter of 2022 (January-March, 2022). \$1 - \$19,999: Number of students in the CTE cohort who were not enrolled in a postsecondary institution and who's annualized earnings were at least \$1 and less than \$20,000 (at least \$1 and less than \$5,000 quarterly earnings) in the first quarter of 2022 \$20,000 - \$24,999: Number of students in the CTE cohort who were not enrolled in a postsecondary institution and who's annualized earnings were at least \$20,000 and less than \$25,000 (at least \$5,000 and less than \$6,250 quarterly earnings) in the first quarter of 2022 \$25,000 - \$29,999: Number of students in the CTE cohort who were not enrolled in a postsecondary institution and who's annualized earnings were at least \$25,000 and less than \$30,000 (at least \$6,250 and less than \$7,500 quarterly earnings) who were not enrolled in a postsecondary institution and in the first quarter of 2022 \$30,000 - \$39,999: Number of students in the CTE cohort who were not enrolled in a postsecondary institution and who's annualized earnings were at least \$30,000 and less than \$40,000 (at least \$7,500 and less than \$10,000 quarterly earnings) in the first quarter of 2022 \$40,000 - \$51,499: Number of students in the CTE cohort who were not enrolled in a postsecondary institution and who's annualized earnings were at least \$40,000 and less than \$51,500 (at least \$10,000 and less than \$12,875 quarterly earnings) in the first quarter of 2022 NUMERATOR: \$51,500 or more: Number of students in the CTE cohort who were not enrolled in a postsecondary institution and who's annualized earnings were \$51,500 or more (\$12,875 or more quarterly earnings) in the first quarter of Enrollment/Wage band (defined here) 2022 , D Unemployed/Unknown: Number of students in the CTE schort who were not enrolled in a
+CTE Education and Earnings Outcomes Percentage of students in the CTE Completer/Leaver Cohort (AY 2020-21) who achieved one of the defined mutually exclusive enrollment or earning outcomes.
+Please report this measure for: Credit CTE Cohort Associate What to report: Certificate Left/No Award • Enrolled in Education: Number of students in the CTE cohort who were enrolled in a Non-Credit CTE Cohort postsecondary institution in the first quarter of 2023 (January-March, 2023).
+Determine wage based on first quarter of 2023 Unemployment • \$1 - \$19,999: Number of students in the CTE cohort who were not enrolled in a postsecondary institution and who's annualized earnings were at least \$1 and less than \$20,000 (at least \$1 a Insurance Wage records, or equivalent method for same timeframe.
+VFA recommends matching CTE less than \$5,000 quarterly earnings) in the first quarter of 2023 Completer/Leaver cohort with state Unemployment Insurance \$20,000 - \$24,999: Number of students in the CTE cohort who were not enrolled in a postsecondary institution and who's annualized earnings were at least \$20,000 and less than \$25,000 (at least \$5,000 and less than \$6,250 Wage (UI Wage) records, and if available, other administrative unit record wage data.
+Not all colleges will have access to match their cohort with this data, but if it is quarterly earnings) in the first quarter of 2023 \$25,000 - \$29,999: Number of students in the with this data, but if it is available, colleges are expected to report this data.
+CTE cohort who were not enrolled in a postsecondary institution and who's annualized earnings were at least \$25,000 and less than \$30,000 (at least \$6,250 and less than \$7,500 quarterly earnings) who were not enrolled in a postsecondary institution and in the first quarter of 2023 Colleges who do not have access to this data may choose to report data based on surveys of students who have left the institution.
+However, colleges who \$30,000 - \$39,999: Number of students in the CTE cohort who were not enrolled in a postsecondary institution and who's annualized earnings were at least \$30,000 and less than \$40,000 (at least \$7,500 and less than \$10,000 quarterly earnings) in the first quarter of 2023 choose to report wage data based on survey of Completers/Leavers should only do so if they have confidence that the data are representative of the Completer/Leaver cohort. \$40,000 - \$51,499: Number of students in the CTE cohort who were not enrolled in a postsecondary institution and who's annualized earnings were at least \$40,000 and less than \$51,500 (at least \$10,000 and less than \$12,875 quarterly earnings) in the first quarter of 2023 NUMERATOR: Enrollment/Wage band \$51,500 or more: Number of students in the CTE cohort who were not enrolled in a postsecondary institution and who's annualized earnings were \$51,500 or more (\$12,875 or more quarterly earnings) in the first quarter of 2023 (defined here) DENOMINATOR: Completer/Leaver Cohort Unemployed/Unknown: Number of students in the CTE cohort who were not enrolled in a postsecondary institution and who had no Unemployment Insurance Wage record in the first quarter of 2023 first quarter of 2023